 The journey to the Western States in those days over land and by sea was grueling and hazardous, and people made the trip for all sorts of reasons.
 During their journey, they sang favorite songs and wrote their own—to entertain, console, uplift, calm, and energize themselves.

 After they got where they were going, music continued to be a part of their lives, and the booming music publishing industry blanketed the USA with sheet music.
 Go to the resources page for history links.

 Music was an absolutely integral part of life in mid-19th century America.
 In those days people made their own music -- most of the live music you heard was music that you were somehow involved with: a dance with a fiddle; an upright piano or pump organ at home; a guitar or banjo; or unaccompanied voices joined together in a hymn or an familiar song.

-Throughout its five seasons (Jan.
-2016–Jan.
-2020), the Northwest Troubadour series focused primarily on songs that were popular in the USA between 1840 and the 1890s, songs that were actually sung and heard by Americans: in their homes, in saloons, on city streets, on the Oregon Trail, travelling the great rivers, gold mining in the mountains, surviving the civil war, and settling the Western Territories.
+My concerts in this series are focused primarily on songs popular in the USA between 1840 and the 1890s, songs that were actually sung and heard by Americans in their homes, in saloons, on city streets, in music halls, on the Oregon Trail, travelling the great rivers, gold mining in the mountains, surviving the civil war, and settling the Western Territories.
 Music and songs were everywhere.